-All agencies must comply with the Federal and DOJ CVSSD reporting requirements including the timely submission of quarterly statistical, financial, common outcome measures and semiannual narrative and statistical reports.
-See Section 5: pages 37-45 for a complete description of reporting requirements.
+All agencies must comply with the Federal and DOJ CVSSD reporting requirements including the timely submission of quarterly statistical, financial, common outcome measures and semi-annual narrative and statistical reports.
+See Section 5: Reporting Requirements for a complete description of reporting requirements.